hsay123/crypto-P2P/docs/KYC.md

 ## Conclusion

-Integrating a robust third-party KYC provider like HyperVerge or IDfy will significantly enhance security, compliance, and user trust in CryptoBazar.
+Integrating a robust third-party KYC provider like HyperVerge or IDfy will significantly enhance security, compliance, and user trust in Rupee Link.
 These providers offer real-time video verification, PEP screening, and liveness checks, and can be integrated via API with callback support.

 Would recommend HyperVerge for Indian P2P crypto platforms needing RBI-compliant video KYC.